capelski/skills-matrix-sql/README.md

 ## Execution

 - **Start**.
-Run the `./start.sh` script to start the full application stack and access the web app at http://localhost:3001
+Run the `npm run start` to start the full application stack and access the web app at http://localhost:3001

 - **Stop**.
-Run the `./stop.sh` script to stop the application (it will preserve the data in the MySQL database).
+Run the `npm run stop` to stop the application (it will preserve the data in the MySQL database).
+Alternatively, you can remove the Docker stack via Docker Desktop.

 ## Instructions